Performing Access Reviews

 Common Column Types

-The columns you see in the table will depend on how the certification owner configured them, but they often include:
+The columns displayed in the review table depend on how the Certification Owner configured the certification.

 - User Name